code-iai/saphari_final_review/saphari_tool_detector/README.md

 - `threshold_low`: Lower threshold for the edge detection
 - `threshold_high`: Higher threshold for the edge detection
 - `threshold_hough`: Minimum votes for an object to be detected
 - `max_overlap`: Maximum allowed overlap between bounding boxes of detected objects.
-Objects with less votes will be discarded
+Objects with less confidence will be discarded
-- `x`: Top-left x coordinate of a region of interest.
-- `y`: Top-left y coordinate of a region of interest.
-- `width`: Width of the region of interest.
-- `height`: Height of the region of interest.
+- `min_confidence`: Minimum confidence of detected objects.
 - `fake_perception`: Instead of running the perception it will publish some static results.
 - `publish_tf`: Publish poses of the object in TF under `/tool_<id>_<name>`.
 - `static_tf`: Enable a static TF publisher for the camera and table frame.